center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

+.. _Components:

 Components of a Robust Detection
 ================================

-A robust detection is one that is accurate, precise, and resistant to adversary evasion over time.
+A :ref:`robust detection<Robust Detection>` is one that is accurate, precise, and resistant to adversary evasion over time.
 But what does that look like when we are building out a detection?

 Let’s first establish some key terms that will help us distinguish the types of alerts a defender will see within their environment: